Arapahoe Basin: History

 Larry and Marnie Jump, Max Dercum, and Sandy Shaufler started Arapahoe Basin in 1945.
 The first year it was open for skiing was 1946.
-Since then, it has expanded to include 147 trails served by 9 lifts.
-The ski area was sold in the 1970s to Joe Jankovsky.
-He in turn sold the area to Ralston Purina.
+The ski area was sold in 1972 to Joe Jankovsky.
+He in turn sold the area to Ralston Purina in 1978.
+Alterra Mountain Company is now the owner.

-Arapahoe Basin became the first ski resort in the United States to open for the 2006–2007 season on October 13, when it opened one lift and one run.} It was the first time in seven seasons that Arapahoe Basin beat Loveland ski area in the race to be the first ski area open in the nation.
+Arapahoe Basin became the first ski resort in the United States to open for the 2006–2007 season on October 13.
 It repeated for the 2007–2008 ski area by opening at 9:00 a.m. on October 10.
 This was the area's earliest opening in 61 years and the earliest opening in North America for the season.
+Arapahoe Basin opened for the 2009–2010 season on Friday, October 9, the earliest start in its history.

 During the 2007–2008 season, Arapahoe Basin expanded into Montezuma Bowl, with the largest terrain expansion in the nation for that season.
-Facing southwest towards Keystone, the terrain offers blue, black, and double black trails with all kinds of terrain, including: groomed runs, chutes, glades, and cornice runs, all accessible from the Zuma fixed grip quad.
-The terrain will be open each season between late December and early January through late April, conditions warranted.

-Arapahoe Basin opened for the 2009–2010 season on Friday, October 9, the earliest start in its history.
+Facing southwest towards Keystone, it provided a back bowl.

 In 2010, Leitner-Poma replaced the Exhibition lift on the lower mountain with a high speed quad, the Black Mountain Express lift, Arapahoe Basin's first detachable lift.